632 Purchasing Card (P-Card) Program

-Cardholders purchasing more than nine thousand, nine hundred ninety-nine dollars and ninety-nine cents ($9,999.99) during a fiscal year with a non-contracted vendor should contact Procurement Logistic Services for possible contract options.
+Cardholders and departments purchasing goods or services costing more than nine thousand, nine hundred ninety-nine dollars and ninety-nine cents ($9,999.99) during a fiscal year with a non-contracted vendor should contact Procurement Logistic Services for possible contract options.
 See Policy 631 Procurement and Contract Standards for details.

 University departments and employees must utilize State of Tennessee, MTSU, State University, TBR (including all TBR Institutions) and University of Tennessee contracts as primary sources for purchases.
 A list of current contracts is available on the Procurement Logistic Services webpage.

-If the goods or services desired can be procured at a lower price or is unavailable on current contracts, the department or employee may purchase with another vendor; however, all P-Card purchases shall be made utilizing best bid practices and documentation must be maintained to support the purchase.
+If the goods or services desired can be procured at a lower price or is unavailable on current contracts, the department or employee may purchase with another vendor when written documentation is retained with the receipt verifying the pricing comparison or low inventory to support the purchase with non-contracted vendors.

 2. Notification of Non-Compliance

-Any cardholder and/or approver mismanaging their P-Card or procuring goods or services outside the parameters of this policy or other University policies will result in a notice of non-compliance.
-Consequences will depend on the severity of the violations identified.
+Any cardholder and/or approver mismanaging their P-Card or procuring goods or services outside the parameters of this policy or other University policies will result in a Non-Compliant Review Receipt.

-References: Policies 10 Ethics and Code of Conduct; 631 Procurement and Contract Standards; 658 Travel; 660 Membership and Subscriptions; 661 Food and Beverages.
+References: Policies 10 Ethics and Code of Conduct; 71 Preventing and Reporting Fraud, Waste, and Abuse; 129 Records Retention and Disposal of Records; 151 Expenditure of State Funds for Paid Advertising; 154 Publications; 631 Procurement and Contract Standards; 658 Travel; 661 Food and Beverages.